-(3) A worker may be required to work on any festival holiday, but 2 (two) days compensatory holidays with wages and a substitute holiday shall be provided for him in accordance with the provisions of section 103.
+(3) A worker may be required to work on any festival holiday, but one day substitute holiday and two days' compensatory wages shall be provided for him.

 119. Calculation of wages and payment thereof during the period of leave or holiday.- (1) For the leave or holidays allowed to a worker under this Act, he shall be paid at the rate equal to the daily average of his full time wages, dearness allowances, and ad-hoc or interim wage, if any, except any overtime allowance and bonus for the days on which he worked during the month immediately preceding his leave: